dbworker/dbcollect/README.md

 # 5. Known issues

+currently v0.3.0 has some fault:
 - on PDB, some values are same to CDB$ROOT (see example file lnx19c_pdb1.tar.gz).
-- if database has large object number, some queries will slow (you can manually disable it on script)
+- if database has large object number, some queries will slow
     - HC_TABLE_USE_LONG
     - HC_BIG_TABLES
+(you can manually disable related sql on script)

+# 6. Future plan

+- refine PDB info
+- item for flashback, v$recovery_area_usage
+- top transaction (top sql already in AWR)

-# 6. Release
+# 7. Release history

-v0.3.0 at 20-May-2021
+**v0.3.0 at 20-May-2021**
 - add more dump item
 - in alert file, some unimportanted log was removed ( not valid for oracle12.2's uniform time format ).
 - fix issue on v$rman_status ( [issue#1](https://github.com/dbworker/dbcollect/issues/1) )
 - fix special char (<, &) on .xml ( [issue#2](https://github.com/dbworker/dbcollect/issues/2) )
 - fix dump alert log on AIX
 - fix dump crs log

+**v0.2.2 at 20-Apr-2021**
+(no formally build release)